 I finished The Business of Travel Blogging Course by Nomadic Matt in February of 2019, a little less than 1 year into my blogging journey.

 I was starting to feel in a rut and that I have read all the free resources online.
 My travel blog was growing at a reasonable rate for the first few months, but if I was being completely honest with myself, I had no clue what I was doing.
 Most of my success at that point was strictly luck, and I felt the hard work I was putting in wasn’t matching my results.

-I decided that around November of 2018 (black friday deals!!), I would finally make the plunge to sign up for a good course.
+I decided that the end of 2018 (a Christmas gift to myself), I would finally make the plunge to sign up for a good course.
 I was debating between Making Sense of Affiliate Marketing, Travel In Her Shoes Instagram Course, and Nomadic Matt’s Super Star Blogging Course.
 I spent WAY too much time debating between all of them, because spending a lot of money on a course when I was making no money on my blog at the time was a big risk!
 Don’t make the same mistake as I did, because then I delayed my success and implementation of what I learned.

 Making Sense of Affiliate Marketing had amazing reviews from so many people, but I felt I was still at the growing stage where I needed help with marketing, writing, design, etc. Not just monetizing.
 I still might take this course at a later date, but for now I wanted to focus on growing my following and improving my writing.

 Travel In Her Shoes is extremely popular on Instagram, and her course teaches you how to grow your Instagram following and up your photography game.
 My focus, at this stage, was on my blog and Pinterest, so I didn’t want to spend hundreds of dollars on a course that focused solely on Instagram.
 I also was not very good at Photography so I saw this course as a big, uphill climb!